 Avoid the port itself with its garish international jewellery stores and cruise ships, and steer off instead to Redcliffe Quay (above) – more attractive, slightly quieter and with a better range of shopping and eating opportunities.
 The Museum of Antigua and Barbuda is worth a dip into, home to archeological exhibits, artifacts from the country’s colonial period and displays on Antiguan culture and history, but otherwise it’s more of a mooch around kind of place and you’ll be ready for your sun lounger after lunch.

 If you like more to your Caribbean holiday than simply white sands and rum punch, think about tying in your holiday with an island event.
-Plan your next triathlon (*splutter*) for next Feb/March with the Antigua Tinman Tri (Olympic and spring options), or in late May there’s a half marathon, 10km and 5km races.
 Antigua Festival is held form late July into August – 10 days of steel band music, street dances, parades and parties – and is always held over the anniversary of the emancipation from slavery and you can actually pay to join a group, wear a costume and twerk like your life depends on it.
+Annual Run in Paradise’s half marathon, 10km and 5km races took place in September this year, check the website for 2022 dates.
 The Antigua and Barbuda Independence Festival is held on 1 Nov to celebrate the islands’ 1981 independence – its a public event with parades, fetes and music, and free to spectators.
-If you’re planning for 2019 it’s worth tying in a trip with Antigua Sailing Week (late April) for parties galore and beautiful sights on the seas.
+If you’re planning for 2022 it’s worth tying in a trip with Antigua Sailing Week (late April/early May) for parties galore and beautiful sights on the seas.

 HIRE SOME WHEELS